 MAY’S ORGANIC GARDEN AND RESTAURANT

-One of the must-try restaurant when in Bacolod City is the new restaurant of May’s Organic Garden which had their soft opening two days ago.
+One of the must-try restaurants when in Bacolod City is the new restaurant of May’s Organic Garden which had its soft opening two days ago.

 Just 10 minutes drive from Bacolod City downtown area, May’s Organic Garden is located along the highway at Pahanocoy, Bacolod City.

 I was surprised that the restaurant was full during lunchtime.
-Basically, the restaurant is just small, but in case of overflow they have the old restaurant which can accommodate a large number of crowd.
+Basically, the restaurant is just small, but in case of overflow, they have an old restaurant which can accommodate a large number of crowd.